 Applications are available in October, and you are encouraged to apply by March to increase your likelihood of receiving a grant(s).
 Once awarded, you may apply tuition charges to all grant programs.

 Note: TCC also participates in many of the Texas Higher Education Coordinating Board's (THECB's) Exemptions, Waivers, Scholarships and other Aid programs.
-More information can be found on the THECB website.
+More information can be found on the THECB: College for All Texans website.